LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK06D1-EF+DB.md

 Before you can run your app, you need to create a database on the host system.
 This might be your development machine, or a production server.
 On your development machine.
 But, before you can create a database, you need to add a database migration.
 You can read about that in the Migrations section below.

 In order to do operations on our database, we will be using CLI (Command Line Interface) commands.
-You can check to see if you have the CLI tools for Entity Framework installed by entering the command below:
+You can check to see if you have the CLI tools for Entity Framework installed by entering the command: `dotnet ef`

-dotnet ef

 You should get this response: